anshul3pathi/Cohorts/README.md

 Delete the Cohort by clicking on Cohort, click on 3 dots on top right and then select *Delete Cohort*.

 ## Video Calling
-Users can start a new video meeting in a Cohort by clicking the video icon on the top right.
+Users can start a new video meeting in a Cohort by clicking the video icon on the top.
 [](extras/empty_chat_screen.jpg)

 Upto 20 people can join the video meeting.
 Users can turn on or off their videos, mute of unmute